Philippine leader pardons US Marine in transgender killing

 MANILA, Philippines (AP) — The Philippine president pardoned a U.S. Marine on Monday in a surprise move that will free him from imprisonment in the 2014 killing of a transgender Filipino woman that sparked anger in the former American colony.

 Foreign Secretary Teodoro Locsin Jr. said in a tweet that President Rodrigo Duterte “granted an absolute pardon” to Lance Cpl.
 Joseph Scott Pemberton “to do justice,” but did not elaborate.
+Duterte was to deliver televised remarks Monday night where he would discuss Pemberton’s case, presidential spokesman Harry Roque said.

 A left-wing human rights group, Karapatan, immediately condemned the pardon as a “despicable and shameless mockery of justice and servility to U.S. imperialist interests.”

-Pemberton, 25, was convicted of homicide and has been serving a prison term of six to 10 years for the killing of Jennifer Laude in a motel in Olongapo city, northwest of Manila.
+Pemberton was convicted of homicide and has been serving a prison term of six to 10 years for the killing of Jennifer Laude in a motel in Olongapo city, northwest of Manila.
+His lawyer, Rowena Garcia-Flores, told The Associated Press that Pemberton was already aware of Duterte’s decision when she called him.

+“I heard the news,” Garcia-Flores quoted the 25-year-old Pemberton as saying.
+“I’m very happy.”

+Meeting Pemberton in detention a few days ago, she said he expressed his willingness to apologize to the Laude family even belatedly.

-Presidential spokesman Harry Roque, who once served as a lawyer for the Laude family, said the presidential pardon would mean the immediate release of Pemberton from detention.
+Roque, who once served as a lawyer for the Laude family, said the presidential pardon would mean the immediate release of Pemberton from detention.

 “The president has erased the punishment that should be imposed on Pemberton.
 What the president did not erase was the conviction of Pemberton.
 He’s still a killer,” Roque told reporters.

-Pemberton’s lawyer, Rowena Garcia-Flores, expressed relief over Duterte’s move and said Pemberton was willing to apologize even belatedly to the Laude family.

 Last week, the Regional Trial Court in Olongapo city, which handled Pemberton’s case, ordered authorities to release him early from detention for good conduct, but Laude’s family appealed the order, blocking the Marine’s early release.
+Roque said the Department of Justice was planning to block Pemberton’s early release with a separate appeal.

 The court order rekindled perceptions that American military personnel who run afoul of Philippine laws can get special treatment under the allies’ Visiting Forces Agreement, which provides the legal framework for temporary visits by U.S. forces to the country for large-scale combat exercises.